The National Minimum Wage

 Finally

-An employee cannot agree orally or in writing with his / her employer to be paid less than the minimum wage, this will still be an offence committed by the employer.
+An employee cannot agree orally, or in writing to be paid less than the minimum wage, this will still be an offence committed by the employer.